Skip to content

 }

-Add uuid to Okhttp Request, recommended to enable if there are high-frequency concurrent scenarios with the same request. ft-plugin 1.3.5 and above, ft-sdk 1.6.10 and above, enabling FTSDKConfig.setEnableOkhttpRequestTag(true) can automatically add ResourceID to Request
+Add uuid to Okhttp Request.
+It is recommended to enable this for high-frequency concurrent scenarios with the same request. ft-plugin version 1.3.5+, ft-sdk version 1.6.10+ enable FTSDKConfig.setEnableOkhttpRequestTag(true) can automatically add ResourceID to Request.

 new Request.Builder()